thenoursehorse/risb/docs/tutorials/hubbard.md

 ## Conclusion

-You have solved the Hubbard model using the {{RISB}} approximation and found a Brinkmann-Rice metal-insulator transition to the Mott insulating phase.
+You have solved the Hubbard model using the {{RISB}} approximation and found a Brinkman-Rice metal-insulator transition to the Mott insulating phase.
 In cluster extensions to {{RISB}} this type of transition can also occur.
 You should now know one of the ways that {{RISB}} captures insulators, and understand the limitations [^GHOST] for the kinds of ground states that {{RISB}}